smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 # Pivoting Data

-The pivot operator is a powerful feature in SQL, but often goes unused due to its complicated syntax.
+The `PIVOT` operator is a powerful feature in SQL, but often goes unused due to its complicated syntax.

 Here we simplify the syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.